silverstripeltd/silverstripe-forager-elastic-enterprise/README.md

 > version 8, and that maintenance support will be halted 21 months after the release of version 9 (the date of which
 > is still TBC, but current thinking is early/mid 2025).\
 > https://www.elastic.co/support/eol
 >
+> Keep in mind, the core Forager module was designed to be service agnostic - so, once you pick a new search
+> provider, you just need to create a plugin module for Forager (if there isn't one already).
+Your application's
+> search implementation shouldn't actually have to change.
+>
-> Elasticsearch will still be supported into the future, so that is certainly one option that you could look in to.
+> Elasticsearch (which is the core technology that Enterprise Search was built on) will still be supported into the
+> future, so that is definitely one option that you could look in to.
-> There is currently no Elasticsearch Forager plugin module, but it would certainly be possible (and not too
-> difficult) to create one.

 This module provides the ability to index content for an App Search engine using Elastic's [Enterprise Search PHP library](https://github.com/elastic/enterprise-search-php).